Open Word: Readings and Ideas: Marie Clements

 She is currently working on a slate of projects including Red Snow, which earned her the WIDC Feature Film Award, SMOKE(D) a dramatic TV series developed with APTN, and a documentary series titled Looking at Edward Curtis developed with Knowledge Network.
 Clements has published numerous plays, including The Unnatural and Accidental Women and Burning Vision.
 She is a two-time finalist for the Governor General’s Literary Award for Drama.

-Along with her reading at Open Space, Marie Clements will attend a screening of her recent film, The Road Forward, a musical documentary that connects a pivotal moment in Canada’s civil rights history—the beginnings of Indian Nationalism in the 1930s—with the powerful momentum of Indigenous activism today.
+As well as this Open Word event, Marie Clements will attend a screening of her recent film, The Road Forward, a musical documentary that connects a pivotal moment in Canada’s civil rights history—the beginnings of Indian Nationalism in the 1930s—with the powerful momentum of Indigenous activism today.

 Clements is also the librettist for the opera Missing, which gives voice, in English and Gitxsan, to the story of Canada’s missing and murdered Indigenous women.
 It premieres in Victoria from November 17th to 26th.

-Those interested can also see Marie Clements in conversation with students at the University of Victoria on Friday, November 17th at 12:45pm in the Barbara McIntyre Studio, Phoenix Theatre.
+Those interested can also see Marie Clements in conversation with students at the University of Victoria on Friday, November 17th at 12:45pm in the Phoenix building.

 Learn more about the screening of The Road Forward at the Vic Theatre here.